 'James's having school dinners,' Henry announced.

 'Would you like school dinners, too?'
-I asked, praying for the right answer.
+I asked, desperately praying for the right answer.

 'Yes,' he announced.

 'Well, if that's what you want, Henry, we'll organise it now.'
-I winked at Ginny, who smiled a knowing reply.
+I winked at Ginny, who smiled knowingly back at me.

-So we took our sons into the school, spoke to Mrs Wilson, and watched her settle the boys into the small class of four, five and six-year-olds.
+Taking our sons into the school, I spoke to Mrs Wilson, introduced her to Ginny, and watched her settle the boys into the small class of four-, five- and six-year-olds.

 It did not take long for Mrs Wilson to set them to work with paint and paper.
 When they turned their backs on us and started to mix paints, we left.